 - Women tend to show more atypical symptoms of cardiac arrest.

 Women who had cardiac arrest commonly encounter shortness of breath, and they don’t experience chest pains as much as men do.
 This makes the diagnosis of cardiac arrest at the moment even more difficult.

 - Female patients were less likely to have been previously diagnosed with another heart-related disease such as coronary heart or artery disease.
 Previously diagnosed diseases of women give a great impact on their survival rate from having a cardiac arrest.
 Some are also diagnosed with congestive heart failure, high blood pressure, or pulmonary embolism which can cause the occurrence of cardiac arrest.

 Most of the reasons proposed are related to the hospital treatment for both sexes which is why the American CPR Care Association pursues to inform all the members of the public about proper and quality CPR to improve the survival rate for those that might experience cardiac arrest in an unexpected place.
 One study also states that women are less likely to be given immediate treatment such as CPR in public compared to men.

 The study from the Journal of American Heart Association found that 64 percent of women treated in the hospital because of cardiac arrest died compared to of 61 percent for men.
 The women were:

 - 25 percent less likely to undergo coronary angiography

 - 29 percent less likely to have angioplasty; and

-Recent studies in the previous years have stated that women are more likely to survive than men but these are conducted in different regions or countries which greatly differ from the US Healthcare.
+Recent studies in the previous years have stated that women are more likely to survive than men, but these are conducted in different regions or countries that greatly differ from the US Healthcare.
 But above all of the stated statistical analysis of the survival rate between the sexes, fast and immediate emergency actions can save millions of lives.